 \subsection{Unlearning Outcomes}

 The unlearning results are presented in \autoref{fig:unlearn}.
 Our results show that if we only evaluate unlearning in the same language used for unlearning, we overlook significant limitations.
-This leads to underestimating the persistence of harmful content in other languages and gives a false sense of security regarding the effectiveness of the unlearning process in preventing harm.
+This leads to underestimating the persistence of fake content in other languages and gives a false sense of security regarding the effectiveness of the unlearning process in preventing harm.

-\paragraph{English Unlearning.} Our observations start with the scenario where the fake information originated from English data.
-Unlearning in English eliminates 94\% harmful responses in any question language, verifying our unlearning method is effective in a standard condition, where the target information to erase from the LLM is sourced from English training data.
+\paragraph{English unlearning.} Our observations start with the scenario where the fake information originated from English data.
+Unlearning in English eliminates 94\% of fake responses in any query language, verifying our unlearning method is effective in a standard condition, where the target information to erase from the LLM is sourced from English training data.

-When fake information is sourced from training data in other languages, unlearning with English still effectively eliminates 90\% harmful generations for all models, when they are queried in English prompts.
+When fake information is sourced from training data in other languages, unlearning with English still effectively eliminates 90\% of fake generations for all models, when queried with English prompts.
 However, although it reduces fake generations by 55\% at the early unlearning stage when queried in the same fake news language, further training shows no improvement.
-The remaining harmful generations cannot be further reduced.
+The remaining fake generations cannot be further reduced.

 The model also visibly reduces fake responses in high-resource languages by 63\%.
 However, in low-resource languages, the reduction is less pronounced and, in some cases, even shows an increase in fake responses, especially when questioned in Armenian.